MatteoMonacis/Personal-Portfolio/README.md

 -  Regex-based extraction for key product attributes

-*Note on privacy: for privacy reasons, sensitive data like API calls credentials have been removed from the notebook.*
+*Note on privacy: for privacy reasons, sensitive data like API calls credentials and customer supply chain information have been removed from the notebook.*
 #### Project repository:  **[Explore the complete Smartphone Price Comparison project](https://github.com/MatteoMonacis/smartphone-price-comparison)**